 The Cunningham family has been very difficult to trace.
 This is probably due to the fact that much of our information was shared with us orally through Mary Cunningham, wife of Thomas B. Olin.
+Note that the last name may be spelled with one or two “n”s.

 The earliest ancestor that I can race so far is Hugh Cunningham born 1744 in Lancaster, Pennsylvania and died in 1819 in Fayette, Pennsylvania.
 Hugh had two wives, Mary Kent and Martha Potter.
 Mary was the first wife and she had one son, Hugh Cunningham, Jr. born 1780 and died September 20, 1824.